-Understanding the way in which insurance agents are compensted is important when making the decsion to become independent and also to make sure you are negotiating well with carriers.
+Understanding the way in which insurance agents are compensated is important when making the decision to become independent and also to make sure you are negotiating well with carriers.

 There is no one compensation model for agents used by all carriers.
 Depending on the carrier, new and renewal commissions can range from 10% to 13%.
 Hybrid carriers may pay higher commissions on new business while reducing the commission on renewals.